 Debit and credit cards

 Generally paying with a debit or credit card is a bit of a mixed experience.
 Although most, if not all, supermarkets, shops and pharmacies accept payment by card, the situation is less straightforward when dealing with restaurants, bars and cafés.
 Generally restaurants in Split are more likely to accept credit cards, but bars and cafés are less inclined to do so.
+If you are planning on travelling to the islands or in the rural hinterland, it is even less likely to find businesses that accept debit or credit cards, hence it is advisable that you always carry a bit of cash at hand, to avoid potential problems with payments.

 Generally, we recommend that you use your card at places that accept them, and your cash in places that don’t.